victronenergy/dbus_gps/README.md

    The serial port to use (default /dev/ttyS0).

   -v --verbose
    Enable log messages.
-Specifying multiple times increases verbosity.
+Specifying multiple times increases verbosity: for INFO level, use -vv.

   -V --version
    Print the version number.